svsatish/indomen/PAYMENT_INTEGRATION.md

 # 💳 Payment Integration Guide

-This document explains how to set up and configure the multiple payment methods available in the Indomen Connection marketplace.
+This document explains how to set up and configure the multiple payment methods available in the Farm to Table marketplace.

 ## Supported Payment Methods